ENCAUSTIC PAINTING WITH GRACEANN WARN

 Students will also learn how to make their own medium and paints.

-Later we move into contemporary approaches with an emphasis on mark making and texture.
+Later we will move into contemporary approaches with an emphasis on mark making and texture.

 As always, content will be emphasized and discussion of such is encouraged with prompts of poetry, music and prose throughout the duration of the workshop.